pangeo-data/pangeo/docs/setup_guides/hpc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most HPC systems use a job-scheduling system to manage job submissions and executions among many users.
-The `dask-jobqueue`_ is designed to help dask interface with these job queing systems.
+The `dask-jobqueue`_ package is designed to help dask interface with these job queing systems.
 Usage is quite simple and can be done from within your Jupyter Notebook:

 .. code:: python